Property Division & Equitable Distribution in NY

 How a Westchester County Divorce Attorney Can Help

 Determining separate versus marital property is not always clear cut.
 Having an attorney on your side to ensure that your property and assets are protected is essential to your financial stability.
-Your divorce attorney should have specific knowledge regarding separate and marital property and competence involving finances, businesses and more.
+Your attorney should have specific knowledge regarding separate and marital property and competence in matters involving finances, businesses and more.

 Attorney Andrea Friedman is an experienced divorce lawyer serving Westchester County and all of Long Island.
 She understands how important property division is to your future and therefore strives to provide personalized